Bring a process. See what it is carrying.

 Juxtabyte AI does the analysis.
 You see the risks step by step.

 Take a regulatory reporting process.
-At the step where data from multiple sources is compiled for submission, you see the integrity risks, the obligations triggered, and the controls required — together, at each step.
+At the step where data from multiple sources is compiled for submission, you see the integrity risks that apply, the obligations triggered by the data involved, and the controls required to manage those risks.

 Obligations